-NOTE: An interlock is provided to shut down the operating fan and start the standby unit upon detection of low differential pressure across the fan coincident with low flow, a high HEPA filter train differential pressure, or a low HEPA filter train differential pressure.
-The HVAC equipment, ductwork, and dampers shown on this drawing are ITS.
+NOTE: Interlocks are provided to shut down the operating fan and automatically start the standby fan if any of the following occur: (1) low differential pressure across the operating fan coincidental with low air flow; (2) high differential pressure across the HEPA filter train; (3) low differential pressure across the HEPA filter train; (4) fan trip.
+The HVAC equipment, ductwork, and dampers shown on this figure are ITS.
 ASD = adjustable speed drive.